-There are many beautifully designed eCommerce websites that have high traffic volume and high cart abandonment rates, even with a great checkout page.
-So, why is this happening?
+There are many beautiful eCommerce websites that have high traffic volume – yet high cart abandonment rates.
+So, what gives?

 Often, it’s because the online retailer has failed to optimize their store checkout flow and customers end up getting frustrated and abandoning their shopping carts.
 So why does someone abandon their cart?
 And what can you, as an eCommerce business, do to prevent this?